Al-Walid ibn Utba ibn Abi Sufyan: Life

-Al-Walid belonged to the Umayyad clan and was a son of Utba ibn Abi Sufyan and thus a paternal nephew of Caliph Mu'awiya I (r.
+Al-Walid ibn Utba belonged to the Umayyad clan and was a son of Utba ibn Abi Sufyan and thus a paternal nephew of Caliph Mu'awiya I (r.
 661–680), founder of the Umayyad Caliphate centered in Syria.
 He may have led the annual Hajj pilgrimage to Mecca in October 676.
 According to the early Muslim historian al-Waqidi (died 823), Mu'awiya appointed al-Walid governor of Medina in September/October 677, while according to another 8th-century historian Abu Mash'ar, he was appointed in August/September 678.
 He replaced his Umayyad cousin, Marwan ibn al-Hakam.
 He led the Hajj again in September 678.
 According to the accounts of the early Muslim historian al-Baladhuri (died 892), al-Walid had a reputation for drinking and was involved in intra-dynastic disputes over power in the caliphate from the beginning of his career.

 Mu'awiya nominated his own son, Yazid I, as successor in a move unprecedented in Islamic history.
 When Yazid acceded in 680, he charged al-Walid with securing the oaths of allegiance to him from al-Husayn ibn Ali, Abd Allah ibn al-Zubayr and Abd Allah ibn Umar, all of whom had earlier refused to recognize Mu'awiya's nomination of Yazid.
 Accordingly, al-Walid invited Husayn and Ibn al-Zubayr to the governor's palace in Medina, which aroused both of their suspicions; Ibn al-Zubayr fled to Mecca, while Husayn agreed to meet al-Walid accompanied by his retinue of clansmen and mawali (non-Arab clients or freedmen).
 Al-Walid informed Husayn of Mu'awiya's death and demanded the oath of allegiance to Yazid.
 Husayn suggested his recognition of Yazid, to be legitimate, should be made in public, to which al-Walid agreed.
 Instead, al-Husayn managed to delay his public recognition for two days, allowing him to escape to Mecca.
 Marwan ibn al-Hakam pressed al-Walid to respond with force, but al-Walid was not willing to take violent measures against Husayn as he was a grandson of the Islamic prophet Muhammad.
 Meanwhile, al-Walid had sent horsemen to pursue Ibn al-Zubayr, but they were unable to reach him.
 Al-Walid's lax approach led to his dismissal by Yazid in June 680 and replacement by another Umayyad, Amr ibn Sa'id ibn al-As.